ma321b/banker-algo-solver/README.md

 # Banker's Algorithm Solver

 Solves the Banker's algorithm problems arising in the Operating Systems to determine if a system state is safe.
+The app is currently live on http://banker-algo.herokuapp.com/

 ## Tech stack:
 * Flask for backend